indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Stasis is bad.
 There is nothing agile about statis.
 When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
-Until it breaks, that is.
-Everything falls apart until it can be fixed.
+Until it breaks, that is, and then development comes to a halt until it is fixed.

-When I first SSH'd into a remote box on the other side of the world, I felt like a hacker.
-I would pain-stakingly wait the 250ms RTT and configure the box.
-I had to.
-If I did not, everything would not work.
-Over time, the server fell into statis, and then it broke.
-Development stopped.
-Growth stopped.
-Changed stopped.

-Chef offers a means to declare your server architecture, and cook it.
+With Chef, you can declare your server architecture, and cook it as many times as you like, because of idempotent operations.
+If you recook your server often, then you need to fall into statis.

 Learning to cook with Chef feels like learning a DSL.
-You have to learn a language which operates at a layer of abstraction above what you actually want to do.
+I despise learning DSLs because I'm learning a language which operates at a layer of abstraction above what you actually want to do.
+Nevertheless, I find cooking with Chef a necessity now and would not want to go back.
-I despise learning DSLs because of the shortness of their lifespans, however regarding Chef, learning it doesn't feel as esoteric as learning Puppet, and I find the process a necessity now.

 If you are like me, and like to experiment, then often things can go fubar.
 It is comforting and encouraging to know that everything can be reconstructed in 15 minutes.